 27. Go retro with Backwards Compatibility

-Working like an emulator, the ever-growing library (which currently supports hundreds of titles), you can either pop an Xbox 360 or original Xbox disc into your drive or download a game directly from the Store.
-However, keep in mind these games aren't free - you'll need to own the game already or buy it from the Store as new.
+Working like an emulator, the ever-growing library (which currently supports hundreds of titles) lets you pop an Xbox 360 or original Xbox disc into your drive – or download a game directly from the Store.
+However, keep in mind these games aren't free: you'll need to own the game already or buy it from the Store as new.

 28. Stream games to your PC and tablet